from the world's big

 It’s more complicated though, with a kid.
 Not seeing my daughter for two weeks is really difficult.
 And a trip I took in March, when I went to Italy, I was there for less than two weeks and when I came back it was as if she had no idea who I was.
 She’d been sick a little bit, so she was just not in great shape overall, but when I came back, it was just, sort of lack of, not lack of recognition, but just a bit freaked out by me.
 But then I just came back from this two-week trip to central Europe and she was totally cool with me, very comfortable, very happy to see me.
 So, I don’t know if there’s really a key to it, to making it work.

 My wife now says, you know, two weeks is the most I can go away, you know, after two weeks, maybe I should think twice about coming back at all.
 But there’s no key, it’s just talk, make sure everybody knows that the ground rules are.
 Having my wife say, "Two weeks is what you can do makes it so that, okay, yes, now I know two weeks is what I can do," two weeks is the most I can ask for from her, two weeks is the most, is the biggest assignment I can accept from a magazine or a newspaper.
 Yeah, hey, two weeks, that’s good, that’s my limit.
 And if we left it sort of vague, who knows what kinds of arguments and tensions would’ve arisen.
-Question: What’s it like traveling with your daughter?

 Matt Gross: She comes with me whenever I can convince my wife that it’s a good idea.
 When Sasha, my daughter, was six weeks old, we all went off to Italy together, we went off to Venice and Milan for two weeks, I mean, she was just this little nugget, you know, fit inside your coat, but she had a pretty decent time, she ate, she slept, she stayed warm, she didn’t cry too much.
 And we were in Italy, and so people loved her, “Oh, the pico nina, que, cara bambina, oh so sweet,” everybody was so happy to see her.

 And then in January, when she was a year old, I took her alone to San Francisco for a week.
 It was a much more complicated endeavor.
 I mean, at a year old, all of a sudden you have this creature who walks, who was starting to talk, who eats things but not other things, who’s developing a sense of will and a sense of won’t.
 And that was tough, and that was just me and her on our own together.
 It was exhausting, I mean, just the physical effort to keep up with her and to take care of her.
 And to know that at the end of the night, at the end of the day, there’s not another parent to shift her off to.
 Yeah, man, I was asleep at 9:30 every night because there was no other way to do it.
 But, you know, in the end, it was fun, I mean, I had a good time, she had an interesting experience, who knows what she’ll remember of it, but I like to think that she’s getting accustomed to the idea and the experience of travel.
 It’s not an unusual thing for her to do.